-- 1. Set program student learning outcomes: decide and articulate what students should know, value, and/or be able to do when they complete the program; - 2.
+- 1. Set program or unit outcomes (student learning, operational, or quality of service).
+For academic programs, decide and articulate what students should know, value, and/or be able to do when they complete the program.
+For support units, decide and articulate issues that are pertinent and important to the department that will enable the department to improve. - 2.
 Curriculum: identify where in the curriculum students learn and achieve the learning outcome. - 3.
-Develop and implement assessment methods: design tests, assignments, reports, performances, or other activities that measure the types and quality of learning expected; - 4.
-Establish criteria for success and performance target; - 5.
-Review the assessment data: analyze the results of the assessments to see what they show about student learning and if the criteria were met; - 6.
-Evidence improvement: Implement and document changes made what was the impact, was it successful or non-successful; - 7.
-Create an action plan: decide how to address issues raised by the assessment data to improve student learning; how will the results be used to make changes to enhance the program.
+Develop and implement assessment methods: design tests, assignments, reports, performances, or other activities that measure the types and quality of learning expected. - 4.
+Establish criteria for success and performance target. - 5.
+Review the assessment data: analyze the results of the assessments to see what they show about operational efficiency or student learning and if the criteria were met. - 6.
+Create an action plan: decide how to address issues raised by the assessment data to improve operational efficiency or student learning; how will the results be used to make changes to enhance the unit or program. - 7.
+Evidence improvement (close the loop): Implement prior year plan and document changes made what was the impact, was it successful or non-successful.